Soundboard (computer program): Prank calling

 Traditionally, builders take sound clips said by celebrities and combine them into one software program.
 They are most often used in prank calls, when the caller uses the soundboard to imitate a celebrity or other well-known person.
 The individual on the other end of the call is usually deceived into thinking that they are actually talking to a real person.
-In some cases, the victim associated with the prank call has no idea who the person from the soundboard is, with one famous example being Mitt Romney pranking his father by using a Arnold Schwarzenegger soundboard.
+In some cases, the victim associated with the prank call has no idea who the person from the soundboard is, with one famous example being Mitt Romney's son, Matt Romney, pranking his father by using a Arnold Schwarzenegger soundboard.
 Recordings of soundboard prank calls are popular on the web, especially on video sharing sites such as YouTube.
 Soundboard prank-calling is often done with caller ID spoofing or masking, to provide a high level of anonymity or impersonation.
 The goal is often to create confusion or test how long the victim(s) will remain on the phone.
 Most soundboard pranksters do not hang up the phone first, rather see how long it takes for the victim to hang up first.